DataDog/documentation/content/en/notebooks/_index.md

 {{< img src="notebooks/view-snapshots.png" alt="Cog menu option to view snapshots" style="width:50%;">}}

- Notebooks with snapshotting enabled will automatically capture a static image of any graphs with a fixed time range (for example, `Aug 18, 12:00 am – Aug 19, 11:59 pm`).
-These snapshots will update when the graph is updated, as long as the new graph also has a fixed time range.
-Changing the graph to a global time range (like `Past 1 Hour`) will remove the snapshot.
+ Notebooks with snapshotting enabled automatically capture a static image of any graphs with a fixed time range (for example, `Aug 18, 12:00 am – Aug 19, 11:59 pm`).
+These snapshots update when the graph is updated, as long as the new graph also has a fixed time range.
+Changing the graph to a global time range (like `Past 1 Hour`) removes the snapshot.

  You can preview the existing snapshot on any fixed-time graph by hovering over the camera icon while in edit mode.